-Our directors each serve a one-year term and are subject to re-election at each annual meeting of stockholders.
-Upon the recommendation of the Governance Committee, our Board of Directors has nominated all ten of the current directors for re-election to the Board of Directors to serve until the next annual meeting of stockholders and until their successors are elected and qualified.
-Currently, the authorized number of directors on our Board of Directors is ten.
+Our Board of Directors currently consists of twelve directors.
+Each director serves a one-year term and is subject to re-election at each annual meeting of stockholders.
+Upon the recommendation of the Governance Committee, our Board of Directors has nominated all twelve of our current directors for re-election to the Board of Directors to serve until the next annual meeting of stockholders and until their successors are elected and qualified.
+In a Current Report on Form 8-K, filed with the Securities and Exchange Commission on September 10, 2012, we announced that Mr. Coyne has decided to retire as our Chief Executive Officer and one of our directors on January 2, 2013.
+Mr. Coyne will stand for re-election to the Board of Directors at the Annual Meeting of Stockholders to be held on November 8, 2012.
+Following Mr. Coyne's retirement, Stephen D. Milligan, our President, will succeed Mr. Coyne as Chief Executive Officer and will be appointed to the Board of Directors.